10 Mysterious Body Pains that Shouldn’t be Ignored

 It may seem unlikely, but depression could also cause random, inexplicable body pains in different areas.
 This could show itself as back pain, headaches, and a heightened sensitivity to pain.

 7. Testicular pain

 Testicular pain should never be ignored, because it generally means that the condition could worsen if ignored for too long.
 Anything could cause testicular pain, from a hernia to cancer.
 The spermatic cord could also be twisted, causing testicular twisting.

-Inflammation of the epididymis, a spiral tube located in the lower part of each testicle and acts as a storage facility and delivery unit for sperm, could also cause testicular pain.
+Inflammation of the epididymis, a spiral tube located in the lower part of each testicle which acts as a storage facility and delivery unit for sperm, could also cause testicular pain.
 If your testicular pain is also accompanied by a strange feeling, it’s likely that you have varicose veins, known as varicocele.

-8. Strong headaches
+8. Painful headaches

-While headaches often come out of nowhere, some headeaches come along incredibly quickly, hitting like a train.
+While headaches often come out of nowhere, some headaches come along incredibly quickly, hitting you like a train.
 This mysterious and sudden pain could be a sign of something much more serious that a simple headache.
 If your headaches cause near blindness, this could be a sign of a stroke or an transitory ischemic attack.

-9. Pelvic pain during sex
+9. Pelvic body pains during sex

 One of the most common symptoms of pelvic inflammatory disease is pain or discomfort in the pelvic region during sex.
 This is a bacterial infection in the uterus or Fallopian tubes, which causes red, swollen, and painful tissue.
 The inflammation could cause scarring, which could lead to problems such as infertility.